 The CP might get in touch to schedule a call with you to know more about your organisation and your project.

 2. The CP will then propose you the profile of the Digital Enabler identified as suitable for your specific project.

 3. Once you have agreed to be matched with a specific Digital Enabler, you will be requested to provide the following documents before the matching is formally approved by our Evaluation Committee:

 Expression of Interest – a signed document confirming your status as an eligible company for the project (SME or Mid-Cap status), a clear description of your proposed digital project and a confirmation of commitment to the match ( eg. commitment to cover the costs of board and lodging of the Digital Enabler).

 4. Once the match is approved by the committee, you will be invited for a joint phone call between you, the Digital Enabler and the CP to lay down the basis of your collaboration.

-5. Following the call, the Digital Enabler has to sign a Financial Support Agreement with the CP and the cooperation between your company and her/him may start, with the Digital Enabler visiting your company for total time of a month.
+5. Following the call, the Digital Enabler has to sign a Financial Support Agreement with the CP and the cooperation between your company and her/him may start, with the Digital Enabler providing desk work for two week and visiting your company for two weeks.

 6. In case, you and the Digital Enabler don’t find a good ground for cooperation, the Contact Point might – but does not need to – offer you a second choice.
 This could also come only some weeks or months later.